nrepl/weasel/README.md

 web browser or any JavaScript environment that supports the WebSocket APIs.

-## COMPATIBILITY NOTICE

-Starting with Weasel `0.6.0`, you will need at least ClojureScript version `0.0-2850` and Piggieback version `0.1.4`.
-You may want to use Piggieback version `0.1.5` or newer, however, as it fixes a number of bugs related to the new ClojureScript REPL APIs.

 ## Why?

 * A WebSocket transport is simple and avoids some of the thornier bugs